foonoo/docs/5-Building-Sites.md

     url: https://github.com/foonoo
 ```

 This would place two navigation links: one for the `Introduction.md` page and another to foonoo's github page.
-Leading to a page that looks like the following:
+Now, the final page should look like the following:

 [[The Introduction page showing the newly added menus|menu_sample.png|frame="figure"]]

 ### Adding a Table of Contents
 When building a documentation site, like this one, or some kind of site with detailed reference material, you might want to have the table of contents displayed on the side.
 Foonoo—through Ashes of course—makes this process a little easier.

 The first step, as you may have already guessed, involves setting a value in the `site.yml` file.
 In this case, the value is `enable-toc` and you just have to set it to a boolean value of `True`.
-This will lead to the more matured `site.yml` file below:
+This will lead to the `site.yml` file below:

 ```yml
 type: default